 Title: Historian, Educator

-John Charles White, historian and educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in French history.
+Randolph B. Campbell, PhD, Historian and Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership.